 A similar measurement campaign is starting in Gulfport, MS, with Mississippi Power and one of their customers, to further understand the wind resource in our territory.

-Georgia Power is purchasing the energy output sourced from 250 MW of wind, and Alabama Power is purchasing the energy output sourced from 404 MW of wind.
+Georgia Power has received approval from the Georgia Public Service Commission to purchase the energy output sourced from 250 MW of wind starting in 2016, Gulf Power has received approval from the Florida Public Service Commission to purchase the energy output sourced from 160 MW of wind starting in 2016, and Alabama Power is currently purchasing the energy output sourced from 404 MW of wind.

 Green Energy/Landfill Gas